-Institute of Contemporary Psychoanalysis is a suite of offices that contains a large conference room that can seat up to 100, 5 seminar rooms, 3 offices, 2 storage rooms and a kitchen.
-It is approximately 5126 rentable square feet.
-We provide equipment for videoconferencing, as well as continuous online access to psychoanalytic historical and contemporary literature.
+Institute of Contemporary Psychoanalysis operates out of a shared office suite, set up with a small administrative office, two conference rooms that seat 12-15, and two classrooms that seat 8-10.
+It also contains a coffee maker, toaster, and a small kitchen.
+It is approximately 1600 rentable square feet.
+We provide equipment for hosting videoconferencing, as well as continuous online access to psychoanalytic historical and contemporary literature.

-All instruction takes place at: 10780 Santa Monica Blvd., #350, Los Angeles, CA, 90025
+All instruction takes place at: 11400 W. Olympic Blvd., Suite #200, Los Angeles, CA, 90064.
+Coursework that is delivered at a distance is completed at a location determined by the student